Deploying an rSeries BIG-IP Tenant

 There are 4 different types of tenant images to choose from as seen below; please read the rest of this section to determine the best image type for your environment:

-The remaining images (T2-F5OS, ALL-F5OS, T4-F5OS) all support in-place upgrades; however, they each default to different consumption of disk space that can be used by the tenant.
+The remaining images (T2-F5OS, ALL-F5OS, T4-F5OS) all support in-place upgrades (they support multiple boot locations); however, they each default to different consumption of disk space that can be used by the tenant.
 No matter which image you chose you can always expand tenant disk space later using the Virtual Disk Size parameter in the tenant deployment options.
 This will require an outage.
+Although you can expand the virtual disk, you cannot shrink it, so it is best to not overestimate the image type you need.

-The All-F5OS image is suitable for any module configuration and supports a default of 76GB for the tenant.
+The All-F5OS image is suitable for any module configuration and supports a default of 77GB or 82GB (depending on the TMOS version) for the tenant.
 It is expected that the number of tenants per blade would be much less, as the module combinations that drive the need for more disk space typically require more CPU/memory which will artificially reduce the tenant count per appliance.
 Having a handful of 76GB or 156GB images per appliance should not lead to an out of space condition.
 There are some environments where some tenants may need more disk space, and the T4-F5OS image can provide for that.
-Now that Virtual Disk expansion utilities are available you can always grow the disk consumption later so starting small and expanding later is a good approach; it may be best to default using the T4-F5OS image as that is essentially the default size for vCMP deployments today.
+Now that Virtual Disk expansion utilities are available you can always grow the disk consumption later so starting small and expanding later is a good approach; it may be best to default using the T4-F5OS image (if tenant density is not too dense) as that is essentially the default size for vCMP deployments today.

 The T4-F5OS image also supports any module combination but has additional disk capacity.
 If you intend to have lot of software images, databases for modules, run modules like SWG which utilize a lot of disk space, and local logging then the added capacity is recommended.
 More detail on the image types can be found in the following solution article.